Modern Rustic decorating ideas and interiors – simple, modern country interiors

 Light Locations is a great place to source interesting and beautiful places to shoot.
 These two modern rustic kitchen/dining rooms are fresh and contemporary with a simple rusticity that I love.

 For inspiration check out Unique Home Stays too – always a great place to find beautiful, stylish properties to book and enjoy an inspirational holiday.

-Here are a few of my favourites among the properties available to book:
+Here are a few of my favourite modern rustic decorating ideas from the properties available to book:

 The Future Kept (listed in our directory here) is a wonderful online shop run by Jeska Hearne and her photographer husband Dean.
 The photography is beautifully shot at their Sussex home, so there’s plenty of modern rustic inspiration.
 Here are a few of my favourites:

 Adventures in Cooking